 Visiting students may register at any time during the registration period.
 Individuals not seeking a degree from SCC and who desire to register for classes online should complete the Visiting Student Application at www.southeast.edu/applynow.

 Criminal Background Checks

-SCC works with a multitude of companies and agencies to provide experiences for our students.
-Many of these organizations require a completed Criminal Background Check prior to allowing students to participate in experiences within their facilities.
-Due to this requirement, all students entering the program or course areas listed below are required to have a CBC including, but not limited to, the Adult and Child Abuse and Sex Offender Registries.
+Southeast Community College works with a multitude of companies and agencies to provide experiences for our students.
+Many of these organizations require the completion of a criminal background check prior to allowing students to participate in experiences within their facilities.
+Due to this requirement, all students entering the program or course areas listed below are required to have a Criminal Background Check (CBC) including, but not limited to, the Adult and Child Abuse and Sex Offender Registries.

 - Dental Assisting

 - Paramedic and EMT

 - Physical Therapist Assistant

 - Radiologic Technology